What are you doing about State-level emergency measures affecting human rights?

 Rights and Freedoms

-It is the Government’s responsibility to uphold the rights of people living in Australia.
+It is the Australian Government’s responsibility to uphold the rights of people living in Australia.

-Australia also has human rights, equal opportunity or anti-discrimination commissions in all States and Territories.
-Acts done by State or Territory governments or under State or Territory legislation may be considered by those State and Territory Commissions.
+Australia has human rights, equal opportunity or anti-discrimination commissions in all states and territories.
+Complaints about acts done by state or territory governments or under state or territory legislation may be considered by those state and territory commissions.

 The Commission is concerned at the lack of transparency in explaining the continued justification for some emergency measures, and even for identifying which level of government is responsible for some measures.

 The checks and balances that ordinarily exist are important to our democracy.
-Australians have been, and continue to be, exposed to potentially unnecessary restrictions of their rights and freedoms because of the lack of transparency and accountability.
+Without appropriate transparency and accountability, there is a real risk of Australians being exposed to potentially unnecessary restrictions of their rights and freedoms.